-- In hot seasons, the whole pride often goes back to shadow after hunting and leave one or two male lions to guard the kill.
+- In hot seasons, the whole pride often goes back to shadow after hunting and leaves one or two male lions to guard the kill.

 - Lions always defend their dead prey from scavengers like hyenas and vultures.

-- Due to the lack of stamina, lions use short distance to attack the prey.
+- Due to the lack of stamina, lions use short distances to attack their prey.